Pictured Above: A detailed diagram of Netmaker’s Architecture.

 Netclient gathers and sets appropriate information to configure itself as a node: it generates key pairs, gets public and local addresses, and sets a port.

-Netclient sends this information to the server, authenticating with its access key
+Netclient sends this information to the server, authenticating with its registration key

 Netmaker server verifies information and creates the node, setting default values for any missing information, and returns a response.